Domingo Germán helps Yankees beat Blue Jays 4-0 | Globalnews.ca

 TRAINER’S ROOM

-Yankees: 1B Luke Voit (abdominal strain) is expected to return Saturday. … RHP Dellin Betances (right shoulder impingement) is scheduled to begin a throwing program Monday. … OF Giancarlo Stanton (sprained right knee) is doing strengthening exercises but has yet to resume baseball activities.
+Yankees: 1B Luke Voit (abdominal strain) is expected to return Saturday.
+To make room, INF Breyvic Valera was optioned to Triple-A Scranton/Wilkes-Barre following the game. … RHP Dellin Betances (right shoulder impingement) is scheduled to begin a throwing program Monday. … OF Giancarlo Stanton (sprained right knee) is doing strengthening exercises but has yet to resume baseball activities.

 UP NEXT: